Lights, Camera, Action: How Direct Response Video Ads Are Shaping the Marketing Landscape

 : Laughter as the Best Sales Tool

-As brands continue to combine awareness with the possible within direct response advertising, the result is a delightful mix of entertainment and punch.
+As brands continue to combine humor with the power of direct response advertising, the result is a delightful mix of entertainment and effectiveness.
 It’s no wonder these ads are becoming the only thing more entertaining than watching cats conquer the internet!

 FAQs

-1. Why is awareness effective in advertising?
+1. Why is humor effective in advertising?